bryanc12/autoAttendix2/README.md

 # autoAttendix2
 The autoAttendix2 is a better version of [autoAttendix](https://github.com/bryanc12/autoAttendix).
-Which use the api instead of the web interface, which boost the performance significantly by skipping the process of waiting the web interface to load which takes a long time.
+It use the api instead of the web interface, which boost the performance significantly by skipping the process of waiting the web interface to load which takes a long time.

 You may use the included QR Code image files for testing and checking if everything is working as expected or correctly.